martinhbramwell/Meteor-CI-Tutorial/Tutorial01_PrepareTheMachine/Java_7_is_required_by_Nightwatch.md

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ - o 0 o - ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 #### Java 7 is required by Nightwatch.
 Java 7 is required by Selenium, which is required by Nightwatch.
-Selenium seems to hold the strategic high ground when it comes to testing web applications, so like it or not, you gotta install Java.
+Selenium seems to hold the strategic high ground when it comes to testing web applications so, like it or not, you gotta install Java.

 Steps performed :
  - Gets the <a href="https://en.wikipedia.org/wiki/Personal_Package_Archive" target="_blank">PPA</a> for <a href="http://www.oracle.com/technetwork/indexes/downloads/index.html?ssSourceSiteId=ocomen" target="_blank">Oracle Java</a>